-|John Peterson, Vice President
+|John Peterson, President

-|Ron Bich, Secretary, began his IT career in 1990 within the IBM mainframe world.
+|Ron Bich, Treasurer, began his IT career in 1990 within the IBM mainframe world.
 Looking back, he finds it amazing to see how the world as evolved with an ever increasing presence of technology.
 After getting initiated into Oracle at his job in 1995, he was provided with incentive to become involved with RMOUG in various volunteer roles, eventually becoming a member on the Board of Directors in 2002.
 His early involvement put him in direct contact with two very talented individuals, Doug Faughnan and Stan Yellott.
 Their support for this organization went beyond their knowledge about Oracle and in that same spirit, Ron’s support has contributed improvements beyond his Oracle knowledge.
 This has been Ron’s way of paying tribute to both of those individuals, by supporting RMOUG in improving membership benefits beyond his Oracle knowledge!
 With each of the positions Ron has held within the Board of Directors for RMOUG he has worked towards improving and maintaining benefits RMOUG offers to its members.
 As IS Director he restructured our IS systems with a member volunteer team, as President his leadership provided a solid direction for the Board to follow to work towards enhancing their area membership benefits, he initiated a team effort to change our corporate structure to a nonprofit status and maintain your benefits without increasing your costs.
 During his tenure as Membership Director he organized volunteer areas, coordinating available volunteers with tasks identified by each of our Board Members.

 |Art Marshall, Director of Information Services/Web Master - I have worked in the IT industry since 1980, having used various database systems from then on, including my first exposure to Oracle in 1991.
 My Oracle responsibilities started with platform migration, then query and Forms development, and then those of a database administrator since 1997, in both production and development environments, including those of non-clustered, Data Guard, and RAC.
-Versions that I have been involved with include 6, through 11.
+Versions that I have been involved with include 6, through 12.
 With this long-term involvement in IT, I have a strong commitment to continually expand my knowledge of important Oracle database technologies, and to facilitate the usage and sharing of that knowledge with others.

-|Vince Giasolli, Director of Special Interest Groups/Meetup
+|Chris Chase, Director of Special Interest Groups/Meetup

 |Sruthi Kumar Annamnidu, Member At Large, began working in IT in Bangalore, India, after completing undergraduate Computer Science degree from Nagarjuna University in Andhra Pradesh in 2001.
 Since 2007, he has been working in IT in Denver.
 Currently, while working fulltime, he is pursuing a Masters in Database Administration at the University of Denver.

-|Peggy King, Past President, has been managing Partner of King Training Resources since 1992.
+|Peggy King, Board Member Emeritus, has been managing Partner of King Training Resources since 1992.
 Her previous background includes securities, banking, and paralegal.
 Peggy has volunteered in several roles.
 They include: Training Days Director for 2004 and 2005; RMOUG Training Days; IOUG-A Live!; and, several years at other conferences serving on the Finance and Web committees for IOUG.

 Business: (303) 798-5727